Congress mouthpiece blooper: Mr Sanjay Nirupam, when will you resign?

-Red-faced after mid-day's report on the party mouthpiece pointing fingers at Nehru and Sonia Gandhi, Congress leaders demand that Mumbai Congress chief and magazine editor Sanjay Nirupam face a probe
+Red-faced after mid-day's report on party mouthpiece pointing fingers at Nehru, Sonia Gandhi, Congress leaders demand that Mumbai Congress chief and magazine editor Sanjay Nirupam face a probe

 Mumbai Congress chief Sanjay Nirupam is standing on shaky ground after making a laughing stock of his party with controversial articles about Congress icon Jawaharlal Nehru and current party president Sonia Gandhi in the party mouthpiece helmed by him.
 Although he quickly found a scapegoat to push the blame onto, party members are baying for his blood for causing the party immeasurable embarrassment.

 On the day the Congress celebrated its 131st Foundation Day, the party was left red-faced after mid-day broke the story about the contentious articles in the December issue of ‘Congress Darshan’.
 A 6-page write-up — whose author was unidentified — in the Hindi magazine blatantly stated that Nehru was to be blamed for the current Kashmir, China and Tibet conflicts, as he did not pay heed to the suggestions of fellow freedom fighter and former home minister, Sardar Vallabhbhai Patel.
 And that’s not all.
 In an edition that was themed on Nehru’s granddaughter-in-law and party top boss, Sonia Gandhi, another article alleged that her father was a fascist soldier.